Hashim-Sobhi/E-Commerce-WebApp-ITI/README.md

 # ShoeShow - E-Commerce Web Application 👟✨

 ## 📋 Project Overview
 ShoeShow is a dynamic e-commerce platform crafted for selling stylish shoes.
 Whether you're shopping for classic, casual, or trendy sneakers, ShoeShow is designed to provide a seamless and enjoyable shopping experience.
-The platform includes robust functionalities for both administrators and users, along with a wishlist feature to save favorite products.
+The platform includes robust functionalities for both administrators and users.

 ---